-Royal Hibernian Way to be upgraded by Friends First following acquisition
+The Royal Hibernian Way, one of Dublin's almost forgotten shopping malls, is to be upgraded by owners Friends First following its acquisition of the remaining 50 per cent ownership.

 News of the planned refurbishment of the Dawson Street enclave comes as the life assurance company is due to confirm its purchase of The Globe Retail Park in Naas for close to the € 26 million guide price.

 Friends First has held a 50 per cent interest in Hibernian Way shopping arcade since it replaced the Hibernian Hotel in the early 1980s.
 The remaining shareholding was subsequently held by various joint venture partners, the most recent being the late David Courtney of estate agents Spain Courtney Doyle.
 His investment in this and other commercial properties later formed part of the Aspen portfolio of loans sold by Nama for € 200 million.
 Starwood Capital Group, who bought the Aspen portfolio, sold on the 50 per cent stake in the shopping arcade to Friends First for an undisclosed figure.